AdobeDocs/experience-manager-assets-essentials.en/help/integrate-assets-essentials-creative-cloud.md

 Creative users can now use Adobe Asset Link with Photoshop, Illustrator, or InDesign.
 To open the panel in InDesign or Illustrator, go to Windows > Extensions > Adobe Asset Link.
 In Photoshop, go to Window > Extensions (legacy) > Adobe Asset Link.

+>[!NOTE]
-> ![NOTE]
+>
-> When working on Apple Silicon / M1 hardware, Adobe Photoshop needs to be started using Rosetta compatibility mode to ensure creative users have access to Adobe Asset Link panel, as it is built using the CEP extension technology.
+>When working on Apple Silicon / M1 hardware, Adobe Photoshop needs to be started using Rosetta compatibility mode to ensure creative users have access to Adobe Asset Link panel, as it is built using the CEP extension technology.
 For more information, see [Photoshop for Apple Silicon](https://helpx.adobe.com/photoshop/kb/photoshop-for-apple-silicon.html).

 Use Adobe Asset Link to work with and modify assets stored in Assets Essentials repository.
 You can perform various tasks, such as: